KubMis/AnnouncementsApp/README.md

 # AnnouncementsApp

-web app allows to perform crud actions, written in Java using Spring framework
+rest api that allows to perform crud actions, written in Java using Spring framework